 Culturon:

-Improving cell culture at the atomic level.
+Improving science at the atomic level.

 Culturon was started in 2022 with core technology already developed by Prof Marcela Bilek from the University (School of Physics).
-The game-changing technology that underpins the covalent attachment of biomolecules to surfaces, in our case cell culture plates and dishes and immunodiagnostics plates, has been studied by Prof Bilek’s group for over 20 years
+The game-changing technology that underpins the covalent attachment of biomolecules to surfaces, in our case cell culture plates and dishes and immunodiagnostics plates, has been studied by Prof Bilek’s group for over 20 years.

 Science has a plastics problem.